Hiring a Lawyer to Defend Against a Collection Lawsuit

 What to Expect at Your Initial Meeting With the Lawyer

-Set up meetings with a few lawyers so you can compare and contrast them.
+Set up meetings with a few lawyers to compare and contrast them.
 To each initial consultation, bring the lawsuit papers and any paperwork you have on the debt, including statements or correspondence you received from the creditor or any collection agencies.

 What the Attorney Will Ask You

-The attorney will likely ask you questions about:
+The attorney will likely ask you questions about the following:

 • how old the debt is (the statute of limitations might have passed)